ClaireXie/edgeGuidedSDSP/README.md

 2. ANN (https://www.cs.umd.edu/~mount/ANN/), *optional* for a more efficient k-nearest neighbor search implementation.
 The source code of ANN is included in funs/ANN/.
 We have provided with a Matlab wrapper for ANN library.
 This feature is enabled by default.
-To disable it, simply set the flag in mainCode/mrfLearning.m from
+To disable it, simply set the flag in **mainCode/mrfLearning.m** from

 	```
 	useANN = 1; => useANN = 0;
 	```

-	Also run make.m to compile the mex file of the ANN wrapper.
-(Pre-built mex for Windows and Linux are included)

 3. Download the trained dictionary: